QubesOS/qubes-doc/user/templates/minimal-templates.rst

 ---------

-1. `The minimal templates are intended only for advanced users. <https://forum.qubes-os.org/t/9717/15>`__ Most things will *not* work out-of-the-box, and you *will* have to fix them yourself.
+1. :topic:`The minimal templates are intended only for advanced users. <9717/15>` Most things will *not* work out-of-the-box, and you *will* have to fix them yourself.
 If you are not prepared to do a lot of reading, searching, learning, and troubleshooting, then you should instead stick to the standard templates, which are perfectly suitable for the vast majority of users.
 In particular, if you are new to Qubes, you should not attempt to use minimal templates until you have gained more experience.

 2. If something works with a standard template but not the minimal version, this is most likely due to user error (e.g., a missing package or misconfiguration) rather than a bug.
 In such cases, please do *not* file a bug report.
 Instead, please see :doc:`Help, Support, Mailing Lists, and Forum </introduction/support>` for the appropriate place to ask for help.
-Once you have learned how to solve your problem, please `contribute what you learned to the documentation <https://www.qubes-os.org/doc/how-to-edit-the-documentation/>`__.
+Once you have learned how to solve your problem, please :website:`contribute what you learned to the documentation <doc/how-to-edit-the-documentation/>`.

 3. The minimal templates are intentionally *minimal*. :ref:`Do not ask for your favorite package to be added to the minimal template by default. <introduction/faq:could you please make my preference the default?>`